 It’s important to note that this doesn’t mean tablets won’t ever get Assistant — rather it just means that this current rollout doesn’t include tablets.
 So, you could still find yourself with an Assistant-enabled tablet in a year or so.
 At this point, however, don’t get your hopes up.

-It will certainly be interesting to see what an iOS version of Assistant looks like.
-Microsoft’s Cortana has been available on both Android and iOS for some time now, however the service has had a hard time gaining a large user base.
+It make Microsoft’s Cortana has been available on both Android and iOS for some time now, however the service has had a hard time gaining a large user base.
 Could Assistant be the digital assistant that gains popularity on an operating system other than its own?
 Only time will tell.

 Google Assistant can now take screenshots